 Find out more about what we offer our employees and what you can expect from a career here.

-There’s no doubt about it.
-It takes a very special kind of person to work in our care and nursing teams within a care home.
-They see to it that all our residents and clients are taken care of physically, emotionally and socially.
+There’s no doubt about it, it takes a very special person to work in our care and nursing teams.
+They make sure that all of our residents and customers are taken care of physically, emotionally and socially.
 There are highs, lows, challenges and rewards.
 Could you be the person to join the team?

 We look for nurses, nursing care assistants, support workers, activity workers and physiotherapists.
 But more than that, we look for people who are passionate.
-People who, with training, can deliver well-being to someone who can be challenging, for example.
+People who, with training, can deliver well-being to someone.
 People who aren't fazed by helping out with personal hygiene and all that that means.
 And yes, people who never lose their sense of humour during tougher days.

-Take it from us, it isn’t always easy.
 You’ll be there for the day-to-day practical things like dressing, bathing and hygiene matters.
-But it’s the other things too.
-Helping an older person get around.
-Taking the time to get to know their friends and family.
-Or just being there for company.
+It's important to take the time to get to know residents friends and family.

 It’s a great feeling knowing you’ve gone that extra mile.
 As one of our residents said recently, “It’s the little touches that make people feel valued.”